ietf-wg-masque/wg-materials/charter.md

 out of scope.

 The working group will consider fallback to versions of HTTPS that operate over TCP as a mitigation to UDP or HTTP/3 blocking.
 Specifying proxy server discovery mechanisms is out of scope.
-Moreover, the working group will consider implications of tunneling protocols with congestion control and loss recovery over MASQUE proxies, and may issue recommendations accordingly.
-New congestion control and loss recovery algorithms are out of scope.
-Multicast support is out of scope.
-However, the group may specify extension points that would enable future work on multicast.
+New congestion control and loss recovery algorithms are also out of scope.
+However, the working group will consider implications of tunneling protocols with congestion control and loss recovery over MASQUE proxies, and may issue recommendations accordingly.
+Finally, multicast support is out of scope, though the group may specify extension points that would enable future work on multicast.

 Impacts on address migration, NAT rebinding, and future multipath mechanisms of QUIC are not anticipated.
 However, the working group should document these impacts, or those of any other QUIC developments, if they arise.